Updated on Feb 23rd, 2024

 The Wio Terminal is a complete Arduino development platform based on the ATSAMD51, with wireless connectivity powered by Realtek RTL8720DN.
 As an all-in-one microcontroller, it has an onboard 2.4” LCD Display, IMU, microphone, buzzer, microSD card slot, light sensor & infrared emitter.
 The Wio Terminal is officially supported by Edge Impulse, which means that you can easily use it to collect data, train your machine learning model, and finally deploy an optimised ML application!

-Edge AI Projects & Getting Started
+Edge AI Tools, Projects & Getting Started

 Edge AI is still relatively new, with different companies still in the process developing their own smart solutions.
 Despite this, there are already many resources to help you get started with building your very own Edge AI project!